Paul Daley: Tim Fischer's Ties

 There is a knitted blue tie and a straight-ended tie in mustard yellow, blue, teal and black featuring flowers and horizontal stripes.
 Both belong to his early years in the state parliament.

 The tie he wore for his first speech in NSW Parliament is also in the donated collection.
 It is a maroon number with repeating patterns, incorporating small and large flowers.

 There are dozens of ties with a train or railway theme in Tim Fischer’s collection.
 This reflects his personal fascination with railways and trains in Australia and overseas.
-He is a model railway enthusiast who has written and broadcast extensively on railways passion.
+He is a model railway enthusiast who has written and broadcast extensively on his passion for railways.

 But how did this obsession begin?